Add as a Google preferred source

 AI systems do not only pull from your own website.
 They pull from reviews, forums, industry publications, Reddit threads, comparison sites, and third-party directories.

-Therefore, you need to run a search in Brand Radar (Ahrefs) or Semrush’s AI tools to identify which external sources are being cited alongside your brand name.
+Therefore, you need to run a search in Brand Radar (Ahrefs) or AI tools (Semrush) to identify which external sources are being cited alongside your brand name.

 Step 6: Benchmark against competitors